Tsiolkovsky rocket equation: Delta-v

 For multiple manoeuvres, delta-v sums linearly.

 For interplanetary missions delta-v is often plotted on a porkchop plot which displays the required mission delta-v as a function of launch date.

 Mass fraction

-In aerospace engineering, the propellant mass fraction is the portion of a vehicle's mass which does not reach the destination, usually used as a measure of the vehicle's performance.
+In aerospace engineering, the propellant mass fraction is the portion of a vehicle's mass which does not reach the destination and is instead burned as propellant, usually used as a measure of the vehicle's performance.
 In other words, the propellant mass fraction is the ratio between the propellant mass and the initial mass of the vehicle.
 In a spacecraft, the destination is usually an orbit, while for aircraft it is their landing location.
 A higher mass fraction represents less weight in a design.
 Another related measure is the payload fraction, which is the fraction of initial weight that is payload.

+While the original wording of the Tsiolkovsky rocket equation does not directly use the mass fraction, the mass fraction can be derived from the used ratio of initial to final mass, or $\frac{m_0}{m_f}=\frac{m_f+m_p}{m_f}=\frac{m_p}{m_f}+1$.

 Effective exhaust velocity

 The effective exhaust velocity is often specified as a specific impulse and they are related to each other by: